 2) Season both sides of your tuna with salt and pepper.

-4) Heat a non-stick pan over med-high heat, add a drizzle of sesame oil and sear tuna pieces on one side only, until the cooked portion of the fish reaches the middle of the filet (about 2-3 minutes, depending on thickness.
+4) Heat a non-stick pan over med-high heat and sear tuna pieces on one side only, until the cooked portion of the fish reaches the middle of the filet (about 2-3 minutes, depending on thickness).

 OPTIONAL: STIR-FRIED VEGGIE SIDE

 If making these as your side, start them AFTER you make the sauce, but BEFORE you put the fish in the pan...they take less than 10 min to cook, and you can take them off the stove while you cook your fish.